MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/limitations.md

 ---
-title: Limitations and resolutions for issues in the automation kit | Microsoft Docs
+title: Limitations and resolutions for issues in the Automation Kit | Microsoft Docs
-description: Limitations and resolutions for issues in the automation kit.
+description: Limitations and resolutions for issues in the Automation Kit.
 suite: flow
 documentationcenter: na
 author: grarchib